JerzyKu/ultimate-helpdesk/README.md

 Know bugs:

-- can issue asset to inactive user
+- [fix] can issue asset to inactive user
 - can delete user which have assign assets
 - can delete issued asset